 The 17th century Drumlanrig Castle in Dumfriesshire is part of the 120,000 acre Queensberry Estate and is the family home of the Duke and Duchess of Buccleuch and Queensberry.
 It also boasts some rather unique spirits.

 There are several ghosts and other types of spirits haunting the massive castle.

-- Lady Anne Douglas: The lady is seen dressed in white and carries a stylish fan in one hand and her head in the other.
+- Lady Anne Douglas: The lady appears dressed in white carrying a stylish fan in one hand and her head in the other.

-- Monkey-like creature: This disturbing apparition is found in the Yellow Room.
+- Monkey-like creature: This disturbing apparition appears in the Yellow Room.

 - Phantom dog: Witnesses have seen a phantom dog described as an Alsatian.

 There is a wealth of haunted castles in Scotland and the majority are open to the public.
 You should always check with the castle administration about possible ghost tours and investigations before undertaking your own.